smartcar/clutch-assert/readme.md

 ## Why/When should I use this?

 The library can be very helpful when porting an older codebase to use ava for testing.
-Using clutch assert will allow you to incrementaly convert all of your assertions to ava style assertions and then once you're ready to switch just replace the word assert with ava's assertion mixin variable.
+Using clutch assert will allow you to incrementally convert all of your assertions to ava style assertions and then once you're ready to switch just replace the word assert with ava's assertion mixin variable.